Ever wondered how someone got hold of your details? As per recent headlines, it turns out it’s easier than you think…

-Smishing (a clever portmanteau of SMS and phishing) involves a text that appears to come from a reputable organisation like your bank, mobile provider, PayPal, or HMRC, asking you to click a link, call a number or reply to verify or update your information.
-Don’t reply or click on anything you’re not expecting and, if in doubt, always contact the organisation directly to check.
-Most legitimate organisations’ websites will already have information about the ways in which they will and will not contact you.
+Smishing (a clever portmanteau of SMS and phishing) involves a text that appears to come from a reputable organization like your bank, mobile provider, PayPal, or HMRC, asking you to click a link, call a number or reply to verify or update your information.
+Don’t reply or click on anything you’re not expecting and, if in doubt, always contact the organization directly to check.
+Most legitimate organizations’ websites will already have information about the ways in which they will and will not contact you.

 The mobile phone app

-CandyCrush, Angry Birds, that quiz that shows you what kind of cheese you are — social media games and apps help pass the time on long commutes but a lot of them ask for access to your Facebook information.
-On occasion, scammers (or a certain “analytics” firm) may be waiting behind the app to harvest your and your friends’ personal data and exploit it for nefarious purposes.
-Happily the Apple and Android teams are getting increasingly stringent on who they let onto their app stores so hopefully this kind of data leak will soon be a thing of the past.
+CandyCrush, Angry Birds, that quiz that shows you what kind of cheese you are — social media games and apps help pass the time on long commutes, but a lot of them ask for access to your Facebook information.
+On occasion, scammers (or a certain “analytics” firm) may be waiting behind the app to harvest your personal data and exploit it for nefarious purposes.
+Thankfully, the Apple and Android teams are getting increasingly stringent about who they let onto their app stores, so hopefully this kind of data leak will soon be a thing of the past.

 The social media post